Home » Desserts » Cake recipes » Peach pound cake with cream cheese

 Peach pound cake with cream cheese

 Delicious peach pound cake studded with chunks of juicy, fresh peaches is an easy summer treat.
-The addition of cream cheese in the batter gives it even more flavor and keeps this peaches and cream pound cake nice and moist.
-Peach lovers should check out my peach muffins too!
+The addition of cream cheese in the batter gives it even more flavor and keeps this peaches and cream pound cake tender and moist.

-peach pound cake on marble board with fresh peaches in background
+Peach pound cake on marble board with fresh peaches and a cream container in the background.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.